Yamaha P45 B review (P71): Still worth your money?

 As you may see on the picture above, this piano is very plastic.
 Perhaps not so surprising when taking a look at the price.

-Tho, this doesn't mean that is made in a bad material, it is actually a very steady and robust compared to many other pianos in this price range.
+Tho, this doesn't mean that it is made in bad materials, it's actually very steady and robust compared to many other digital pianos in this price range.

-The exterior is very steady, but remember to use a piano bag if you been taking it with you for a long trip.
+Remember to use a piano bag if you're going to take it with you for a long trip.
 Safety first!